RobertoRoos/sawIntuitiveResearchKitWiki/HeadSensor.md

    }
 ```

-**Important note:** The board numbering on the software side start with index 0 (e.g. in XML IO configuration files) but the labels on the back of the controller start at index 1.
-Keep this in mind if you plan to connect the head sensor to another "DOF".
+**Important note:** The board numbering on the software side start with index 0 (e.g. in XML IO configuration file) but the labels on the back of the controller start at index 1.
+Keep this in mind if you plan to connect the head sensor to another "DOF" and create your own XML configuration files.